Thank You for Attending!

 Soon Wan, the Student Activities and Membership Development Chair of IEEE Region 1, is a a Principle Design Engineer with over 20 years of experience.
 Come join him for an informative and fascinating lecture on the intricacies of drone mechanics and piloting, including the physics behind drone and aircraft flight, aviation regulations, and drone communication.
 Stay for the exciting and unique opportunity to assemble, test, then modify a drone at the end of the workshop!

-Unfortunately, this event has been cancelled.
+Unfortunately, this event was cancelled.